 Now that you know the basics, it’s time to set up your Amazon Seller account.
 To do this you will either choose individual or professional seller and input account details to get to the Seller Central Dashboard.

-Note: You can always upgrade from individual to professional later on.
+Note: You can always upgrade from an individual to a professional later on.

 Know Your Dashboard Settings